elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Template Method pattern provides an outline of a series of steps for an algorithm.
-Objects that implement these steps retain the original structure of the algorithm but have the option to redefine or adjust certain steps.
-This pattern is designed to offer extensibility to the client developer.<br/>
+      <strong>Interview Response:</strong> The Template Method pattern defines a set of stages in an algorithm.
+Objects that implement these steps keep the algorithm's original structure but have the option to redefine or alter specific steps.
+This pattern is intended to provide the client developer with extensibility.<br/>
     </div>
     <div>
 </div><br />
-  <div><strong className="codeExample">Code Example:</strong> ES5 Implementation<br /><br />
+  <div><strong className="codeExample">Code Example:</strong><br /><br />

 <img src="/img/javascript-template-method.jpg" /><br /><br />

-**The objects participating in this pattern are:**
+**This pattern's objects are as follows:**

-**AbstractClass** -- In example code: _datastore_
+**AbstractClass** -- example code: _datastore_

-- offers an interface for clients to invoke the templateMethod
+- It provides a way for clients to use the template method.
-- implements template method which defines the primitive Steps for an algorithm
+- It uses the template method to define the basic steps of an algorithm.
-- provides the hooks (through method overriding) for a client developer to implement the Steps
+- It provides hooks (through method overriding) for a client developer to use in implementing the Steps

-**ConcreteClass** -- In example code: _mySql_
+**ConcreteClass** -- example code: _MySQL_

-- implements the primitive Steps as defined in AbstractClass
+- carries out the primitive Steps described in AbstractClass.

 <br/>